nkleemann/amsel-core/README.md

 ## Ideas

 ### .compose files

+Implement a very simple "harmony programming language":
 ```
+Calm

+loop, 8 cycles
-A  major, duration: 4 bars
+    A  major, 4 bars
-E  minor, duration: 2 bars
+    E  minor, 2 bars
-F  minor, duration: 2 bars
+    F  minor, 2 bars
-G# major, duration: 4 bars
+    G# major, 4 bars
+end
 ```

-Those files could be parsed and serve as instruction which Note Pools to fill/flush and when to switch.
+Those files could be parsed and serve as simple scripts for which note pools to fill/flush and when to switch.
-That way the User can provide harmony sequences to further strengthen control and intent.
+They also could provide a concrete description of player behavior.

 ### Other